-The motto "IN GOD WE TRUST" was not originally included on the reverse side, however following public pressure; Congress passed a bill making use of the motto mandatory on all American coinage - so most surviving examples of the coin include this phrase.
-The design of this Indian Gold Eagle is completed with raised stars around the edge of the coin - here too there are variations between some years of issue.
+The motto "IN GOD WE TRUST" was not originally included on the reverse side.
+However, following public pressure, Congress passed a bill making the motto mandatory on all American coinage - so most surviving examples of the coin include this phrase.
+The design of this Indian Gold Eagle is completed with raised stars around the edge of the coin - here, too, there are variations between some years of issue.
 For from 1907 to 1911, the edge had 46 stars, representing the number of states of the Union at that time.
 However, two more stars were added to the edge in 1912, when Arizona and New Mexico became a part of the United States.
 Indian Gold Eagles have a weight of 16.72g and a diameter of 27mm, struck from .900 fine gold; they are composed of 90 percent gold and 10 percent copper.
-Your order will be fulfilled with a random year from the most common dates of issue, but will always have a mint state of 63.
+Your order will be fulfilled with a random year from the most common dates of issue but will always have a mint state of 63.

 The design for the $10 Indian Gold Eagle was not to be without controversy, and the obverse design, in particular, was derided for being historically inaccurate.
-What seemed to upset commentators most was the fact that a female figure was shown wearing a male headdress.
+What seemed to upset commentators most was that a female figure was shown wearing a male headdress.
 It was deemed a "trifle fantastic."
 When it comes to mythical figures, when has historical accuracy been the gauge by which merit was measured?
-What is clear is that this exquisite coin breaks the mold of those coins that went before it, giving a fresh, contemporary feel to an American coin.
-From the clarity of the typography to the stylized modeling of Liberty, the $10 Indian Gold Eagle, has a crisp, streamlined look that had never before been seen on a U.S. coin.
+This exquisite coin breaks the mold of those coins that went before it, giving a fresh, contemporary feel to an American coin.
+From the clarity of the typography to the stylized modeling of Liberty, the $10 Indian Gold Eagle has a crisp, streamlined look that had never before been seen on a U.S. coin.
 So snap up one of these stylish pieces today.